ansible/ansible-examples/mongodb/README.md

 ![Alt text](images/sharding.png "Sharding")

-Sharding works by partitioning the data into seperate chunks and allocating diffent ranges of chunks to diffrent shard servers.
+Sharding works by partitioning the data into separate chunks and allocating different ranges of chunks to different shard servers.
 The figure above shows a collection which has 90 documents which have been sharded across the three
 servers: the first shard getting ranges from 1-29, and so on.
 When a client wants to access a certain document, it contacts the query router (mongos process),